Directed by: Kinji Fukasaku || Produced by: Masao Sato, Masumi Okada, Teruo Kamaya, Tetsu Kayama

 With all that said, Battle Royale rides high on its expertly orchestrated violence and intense scenes of paranoia, insanity, and revenge.
 Its strengths outshine its weakness, although perhaps not as definitively as I would’ve liked.
 It has its fair share of writing inconsistencies, what with the awkward ending, the missed opportunity with “Uzi kid,” and of course the lack of any substantial prologue, but ultimately, it can still be enjoyed for what it is: A fun, hyper-violent, Japanese version of the “kids-killing-each-other” story archetype.
+I still find it hard to believe that that archetype even exists.
 Now I have to see The Hunger Games and read Lord of the Flies (1954) to have full literacy in this argument.

 SUMMARY & RECOMMENDATION: Intense scenes of paranoia and confrontation between frightened (and often mentally disturbed) high school classmates make Battle Royale worth watching.
 The violence itself is Tarantino-esque and, for the most part, bloody brilliant.
 Fujiwara’s protagonist is likable and sympathetic.

 — However… the lack of a drawn-out prologue means the story has to build momentum.
 The film’s primary antagonist is uninteresting and forgettable.
 Various story elements and plot-holes are confusing and left entirely unexplained.
 This culminates in the awkward ending.